-In the immediate aftermath of a collision with a large truck, physical recovery must be your priority.
+In the immediate aftermath of a collision with a large truck, physical recovery must be your first priority.
 Get immediate emergency medical treatment for your injuries and anyone else injured in the collision.
 Not only could this promote your well-being, but the information you get could help your case.

 Fast Facts About Truck Accidents in Texas

 - Weigh 20 to 30 times more than the average passenger car

 - Require 20 to 40 percent more stopping distance than a passenger car

 Large trucks are also significantly taller than passenger vehicles, which can lead to passenger cars becoming lodged under large trucks during crashes.
 The differences in size and weight might expose passenger car occupants to severe physical injuries in a collision.

 If you or someone you love has sustained life-changing injuries or passed away in a truck accident, a truck accident lawyer in Odessa may help you file a claim to recover accident-related expenses from the at-fault party.

 You Can Recover Damages Following a Truck Accident With Our Help